Decimal Ten Pence <<-- : -->> Decimal Fifty Pence

 Obv: Third Portrait, inscription ELIZABETH II above D. G. REG.
 F. D. below

-Rev: Crowned Tudor Rose, 20 below, date above and inscribed TWENTY PENCE
+Rev: Crowned Tudor Rose, 20 below, date above and inscribed TWENTY PENCE.

 The border is raised and the border inscriptions are incuse.